dbason/opni-es-deploy/README.md

 # opni-es-deploy

 ## Prepare receiving cluster
-1) Install the [NGINX ingress controller](https://kubernetes.github.io/ingress-nginx/deploy/).
+1) (Optional - Ignore this if using a LoadBalancer service) Install the [NGINX ingress controller](https://kubernetes.github.io/ingress-nginx/deploy/).
 For example to deploy on an EKS cluster use the following command:
     ```sh
     kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v0.46.0/deploy/static/provider/aws/deploy.yaml
     ```